totallost/myInfo/index.md

 ### **SqlForDummies**
 This project was made with WPF.
-It is an app that allows you to connect to MsSql-DB and commit some simple queries It is a great program for IT support teams that from time to time need to change/delete of select data from the database Here is the Zip program: [SqlForDummies.zip]()
+It is an app that allows you to connect to MsSql-DB and commit some simple queries It is a great program for IT support teams that from time to time need to change/delete of select data from the database.

+Here is the Zip program: [SqlForDummies.zip]()
 - [SqlForDummies](https://github.com/totallost/SqlForDummies)